How pioneering deep learning is reducing Amazon’s packaging waste

 Incorporating both text-based and visual data improved the ML model’s performance by as much as 30%, compared with using text-based data alone.
 Bales and Meiyappan have produced a position paper describing their work.

 “When the model is certain of the best package type for a given product, we allow it to auto-certify it for that pack type,” says Bales.
 “When the model is less certain, it flags a product and its packaging for testing by a human.”
-The technology is currently being applied to product lines across North America and Europe, automatically reducing waste at a growing scale.
+The technology is currently being applied to product lines across North America, Europe, and Japan — automatically reducing waste at a growing scale.

 “It’s a triple win,” says Bales.
 “Reduced waste, increased customer satisfaction, and lower costs.”